carpentries/instructor-training/episodes/05-memory.md

 > Write "*done*" in the Etherpad chat once you have finished.
 {: .challenge}

+## Other Uses of Concept Maps
-In addition to helping you plan where to introduce formative assessments, concept maps can be used in many other ways:
+> In addition to helping you plan where to introduce formative assessments, concept maps can
+> be used in many other ways:
+>

-1. To aid solo design of a lesson by helping authors figure out what they're trying to teach.
+> 1. To aid solo design of a lesson by helping authors figure
+> out what they're trying to teach.
-2. They aid communication with fellow lesson designers.
+> 2. To aid communication with fellow lesson designers.
-3. Concept maps also aid communication with learners.
+> 3. To aid communication with learners.
-    While it's possible to give learners a pre-drawn map at the start of a lesson for them to annotate, it's better to draw it piece by piece while teaching to reinforce the ties between what's in the map and what the instructor said.
+>     While it's possible to give learners a pre-drawn map at the start of a lesson for them
+> to annotate, it's better to draw it piece by piece while teaching
+> to reinforce the ties between what's in the map and what the instructor said.
-4. Concept maps can be used as a classroom discussion exercise.
+> 4. Concept maps can be used as a classroom discussion exercise.
-	Put learners in small groups (2-4 people each), give each group some sticky notes on which a few key concepts are written, and have them build a concept map on a whiteboard by placing those sticky notes, connecting them with labelled arcs,
+> 	Put learners in small groups (2-4 people each),
+>	give each group some sticky notes on which a few key concepts are written,
+>	and have them build a concept map on a whiteboard by placing those sticky notes,
+>	connecting them with labelled arcs,
-	and adding any other concepts they think they need.
+>	and adding any other concepts they think they need.
-4. Concept maps are also a useful formative assessment technique: having learners draw concept maps of what they think they just heard shows the instructor what was missed and what was misunderstood.
+> 5. Concept maps are also a useful formative assessment technique:
+>    having learners draw concept maps of what they think they just
+> heard shows the instructor what was missed and what was misunderstood.
+{: .calloud}

-## Why Guided-Practice is Important
+## Why Guided Practice is Important

-In 2006,
+The quality of practice that is provided to learners is very important.
+In Carpentry workshops, we use *guided practice*: we set up a structure in which learners can test their skills and get feedback on their progress.
+This contrasts with another teaching strategy variously known as *constructivist*, *discovery*, *problem-based*, *experiential* or *inquiry-based* learning.

-Kirschner, Sweller, and Clark published a paper titled "[Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching][kirschner-paper]".
+In 2006, these types of teaching were the subject of a paper titled "[Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching][kirschner-paper]".
-In the abstract, they say:

-> Although unguided or minimally guided instructional approaches
-> are very popular and intuitively appealing...these approaches
-> ignore both the structures that constitute human cognitive architecture
-> and evidence from empirical studies over the past half-century
-> that consistently indicate that minimally guided instruction is less effective and less efficient than
-> instructional approaches that place a strong emphasis on guidance of the student learning process.
-> The advantage of guidance begins to recede only when learners have
-> sufficiently high prior knowledge to provide "internal" guidance.
-{: .quotation}

-The paper set off a minor academic firestorm, because beneath the jargon the authors were claiming that [inquiry-based learning][wikipedia-inquiry]---allowing learners to ask their own questions, set their own goals, and find their own path through a subject---doesn't actually work very well.
+This paper argued that minimal-guidance approaches to teaching ignore both what we know about human cognitive architecture and evidence from many research studies showing that minimally-guided instruction is less effective than guided learning.

-Kirschner *et al*'s argument was that it requires learners to simultaneously master a domain's factual content and its search and problem-solving strategies.
+Minimally-guided instruction requires learners to simultaneously master a domain's factual content and its search and problem-solving strategies.
 Fostering creativity and independence is intuitively appealing,